 for $C>0$ large enough \RRR depending on $v_3$, \EEE where the last step follows for $\eta_\ell$ sufficiently small.
 The assertion of the theorem now follows for $\ell_0$ sufficiently large and $\ell \ge \ell_0$ from \eqref{sym-red}, \eqref{sym-red2}, {\BBB { and the fact that $\widetilde\mu = |z^{\rm dual}_{i,j,k} - z^{\rm dual}_{i,j-1,k}|$.}} \end{proof}

 Finally, we give the proof of Lemma \ref{lemma: angle invariance}.

 \begin{proof}[Proof of Lemma \ref{lemma: angle invariance}] The proof is mainly based on a careful Taylor expansion for the angles under the symmetrization of the atomic positions in the cell, which is induced by the reflections \eqref{reflexion}.
-In particular, the argumentation for the angles $\theta_l, \theta_r$ and the dual angles $\theta_l^{\rm dual}$, $\theta_r^{\rm dual}$, respectively, is very similar, up to some different notational realization.
-Therefore, we concentrate on the first inequality in the following.
+In particular, the argumentation for the angles $\theta_l, \theta_r$ and the dual angles $\theta_l^{\rm dual}$, $\theta_r^{\rm dual}$, respectively, is very \PPP similar. \EEE Therefore, we concentrate on the first inequality in the following.